Northern Ireland flags issue: Controversies

 Some local councils have debated the usage of the Tricolour.
 In 2002 Belfast City Council displayed the Tricolour along with the Union Flag in the Lord Mayor's parlour during the term of Sinn Féin Lord Mayor Alex Maskey.
 A different approach was taken in 1997; when the Social Democratic and Labour Party's (SDLP) Alban Maginness was Lord Mayor, neither flag was displayed.
 In September 2003, Belfast City Council discussed flying the Tricolour alongside the Union Flag on designated occasions.

 In June 2007 the designated nationalist Social Democratic and Labour Party complained about an artist's rendering of IKEA Belfast that included both the Union Flag and the Ulster Banner flag as two of the three flags in front of the store.
 After being labelled "an upmarket Orange hall" by the party, IKEA assured customers and co-workers that only the Swedish flag would be seen outside the actual store.

 The Ulster Banner continued to be used by some local governments, such as the predominantly unionist Castlereagh, which flew it outside its offices.

 A decision in December 2012 to fly the Union flag over Belfast City Hall only on certain designated days, instead of all the year round as previously, led to the Belfast City Hall flag protests, which included riots in which police officers were injured.

-The Northern Ireland flags controversy has led to Unicode being unable to release an equivalent country emoji for Northern Ireland, as it has for Scotland, England, and Wales.
+The Northern Ireland flag issue has led to Unicode being unable to release an equivalent country emoji for Northern Ireland, as it has for Scotland, England, and Wales.
+Jeremy Burge, Chief Emoji Officer at Emojipedia and member of the Unicode Consortium’s emoji subcommittee said,“The real issue is that Northern Ireland has no official flag other than the Union Flag.”

 Flag proposals

+1995 Northern Ireland Office proposals

+In 1995, the Northern Ireland Office discussed the possibility of a new distinct flag for Northern Ireland.
+Two designs by Dr. Martin J. Ball of Ulster University were considered, but no flag was ultimately adopted.

+2003 Alliance Party proposals

+In 2003, the Alliance Party of Northern Ireland proposed that a new flag should be adopted to represent all communities in Northern Ireland.
+Suggestions included a blue flax flower on a white field, a gold map of Northern Ireland on a dark blue field and a representation of the Giant's Causeway.

+2009 Eddie Izzard proposal

+In 2009, Eddie Izzard ran a series of marathons across the United Kingdom to raise money for Sport Relief.
+When running in England, Scotland and Wales, Izzard carried the respective flag of that nation.
+For Northern Ireland, however, Izzard carried a self-created flag consisting of a green field (invoking the colour of the Northern Ireland football jersey) and a white dove (symbolising peace) in the upper fly, flying eastwards and carrying an olive branch in its beak.